RickStrahl/Westwind.AspnetCore.LiveReload/README.md

 # Live Reload Middleware for ASP.NET Core

-This is a Live Reload Middleware component that monitors file changes in your project and automatically reloads the browser's active page.
+This is a Live Reload Middleware component that monitors file changes in your project and automatically reloads the browser's active page when a change is detected.

 It works with:

 * Client side static code files
-* ASP.NET Core Views (.cshtml)
+* ASP.NET Core Views/Pages (.cshtml)
 * Server Side Code Updates (combined w/ `dotnet watch`)

-The Middleware is self-contained and has no external dependencies except some of the base ASP.NET Core libraries.
+The Middleware is self-contained and has no external dependencies - nothing else to run.

 > Current releases are an early prototype.